Close Menu

 HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE

 If you have myasthenia gravis, then you should hire our law firm to help you win your benefits.
 We are one of the best Social Security law firms in the country.
 We are one of the best Social Security benefits firm in Las Vegas, Nevada.
-Also, we are one of the best Social Security law firms in Salt Lake City, Utah.
+Also, we are the best Social Security law firm in Salt Lake City, Utah.

 Over the last 30 years, we have won thousands of SSDI and SSI claims.
 Additionally, we have won over $100 million in SSD and SSI benefits for our clients.
 It has become more difficult to win Social Security cases.
 Also, SSA’s listing rules are harder to meet.
 That is why you need an attorney who will help you win your case.

 We recommend you do not go to your hearing without an attorney.
 Why?
 Because a lawyer can prepare you for your hearing.
 She can explain the judge’s questions.
-Preparation, like medical records, will help you win your case.
+Preparation, like getting all of your medical records, will help win your case.

 Those who come to the hearing without counsel are usually not successful in winning benefits.
 You should hire an attorney who has legal experience winning SSD and SSI benefits.
 Contact Cannon Disability Law today.
 We can help you win benefits for myasthenia gravis.
 Call us today and ask us for a free review of your case.